willydlw/fall2021mr/ros/tf2/transforms.md

 </br>

-Now that we have examined the turtle_tf2_demo, let's look at how to write the broadcaster (Python) for this demo.
+Now that we have examined the turtle_tf2_demo, let's look at how to write the [transform broadcaster](tf2_broadcaster.md) for this demo.

 </br>